NIEM/NIEM.github.io/training/iepd-developer/build-and-validate/index.md

 ### Code List Artifact

-A code list is a file that consists of comma-separated variable (csv), tabular data, which makes the list suitable for an IEPD schema:
+A code list is a file that consists of comma-separated value (csv), tabular data, which makes the list suitable for an IEPD schema:

 - Each row is a "distinct entry" or set of code values.
 - Each cell in the row has a value identified by its column header.